gallexi/darray/README.md

 #### da_alloc
 Allocate a darray of `nelem` elements each of size `size`.

-Returns a pointer to a new darray.
+Returns a pointer to a new darray on success. `NULL` on allocation failure.
 ```C
 void* da_alloc(size_t nelem, size_t size);
 ```